xspize/brand-yourself-assessment/README.md

 ## Second Image Output

 <p>
 In the second image I will show the slogan made for the brand.
 This slogan was initially made for the landing page but since i liked how it sounded I used it for this page and I think it fits well with the rest of the project.
-I wanted both pages to connect with each other, to archieve that I made a similar line transformed into a wave and filled it with the colour white and decreased the opacity to 2%.
+I wanted both pages to connect with each other, for that I made a similar line transformed into a wave and filled it with the colour white and decreased the opacity to 2%.

 <p align="center">